Trigger finger

 It is important to mention that, in some cases, trigger finger may occur without an apparent cause.

 The diagnosis of trigger finger is made through a combination of a medical history and a physical examination.
-The doctor will ask about the symptoms, as well as any risk factors that may be present.
+The doctor will ask about symptoms, as well as any risk factors that may be present.

 During the physical examination, the doctor will move and touch the affected finger to assess mobility and sensation.
-He or she may ask the patient if there is pain or if the finger locks or becomes stuck in a bent position.
+He or she may ask the patient if there is pain or if the finger locks or gets stuck in a bent position.
 He or she may also look for signs of inflammation, such as swelling, redness, and warmth in the affected finger.

-In general, the diagnosis of trigger finger is clinical and does not require additional testing.
+Generally, the diagnosis of trigger finger is clinical and does not require additional testing.

 There are several treatment options for trigger finger, including:

 • Conservative therapy: This type of treatment includes the use of nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce inflammation and pain, as well as stretching and strengthening exercises to improve finger mobility.
-Resting the affected finger and avoiding activities that cause pain or inflammation is also recommended.
+Resting the affected finger and avoiding activities that cause pain or inflammation are also recommended.

-• Corticosteroid injection: If conservative treatment is not effective, your doctor may recommend a corticosteroid injection into the affected finger.
+• Corticosteroid injection: If conservative treatment is not effective, your doctor may recommend a corticosteroid injection in the affected finger.
 Ultrasound guidance is recommended for this injection, as it increases the chances of success.
 The medication is injected around the inflamed tendon or into its pulley to reduce inflammation and improve finger mobility.

 Make an appointment with Dr. Jordi Jiménez.
 He will see you in the center of Palma and help you regain your quality of life.